-Except as otherwise provided in this section, the trustee, with the court's approval, may employ one or more attorneys, accountants, appraisers, auctioneers, or other professional persons, that do not hold or represent an interest adverse to the estate, and that are disinterested persons, to represent or assist the trustee in carrying out the trustee's duties under this title. answer, as to whether the Receiver and his firm met their duties of disclosure to this Court.
+Except as otherwise provided in this section, the trustee, with the court's approval, may employ one or more attorneys, accountants, appraisers, auctioneers, or other professional persons, that do not hold or represent an interest adverse to the estate, and that are disinterested persons, to represent or assist the trustee in carrying out the trustee's duties under this title.
 Furthermore, this is obviously not a bankruptcy proceeding, and Rule 2014 and § 327(a) are inapplicable for that reason.
 It would therefore be unfair to decide this issue by reliance on the bankruptcy code or rules alone.